mulle-sde/mulle-craft/README.md

 ## Example Homebrew / Linuxbrew integreation using mulle-build

-Homebrew integration has to be customized to your project.
+Homebrew integration has to be customized by project.
 Instead of using **mulle-build** to resolve the dependencies, you want **brew** to install them for you.
 Installing and testing is provided by mulle-build.
 This works on OS X and Linux!